Doineann/some-useful-linux-scripts/README.md

-Just a bunch of useful Linux scripts.
-Mainly for cleaning up VMs and making drives 'compressible'.
+Just a bunch of (semi-)useful Linux scripts.
+Mainly for easy configuration or cleaning up VMs and making their VHDs more 'compressible'.